ronisbr/PrettyTables.jl/docs/src/man/formatters.md

     f(v, i, j)

 where `v` is the value in the cell, `i` is the row number, and `j` is the column number.
-Thus, it must return the formatted value of the cell `(i,j)` that has the value `v`.
+Thus, it must return the formatted value of the cell `(i, j)` that has the value `v`.
 Notice that the returned value will be converted to string after using the function `sprint`.